FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/CFTPARM_General_parameters.md

     "title": "General  parameters definition",
     "linkTitle": "CFTPARM - General parameters definition ", "weight": "270"
-}This topic describes how to define the general <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> parameter, which corresponds to the CFTPARM object in the command line operations.
+}This topic describes how to define the general {{< TransferCFT/componentshortname  >}} parameter, which corresponds to the CFTPARM object in the command line operations.

 [What